568

 • 1

 \$\begingroup\$ Are you sure you want to allow ASCII 127?
 That's the unprintable<DEL> character.
 The main problem with this challenge is "only use characters for actual code that does something".
 This is essentially unenforceable, because there may be arbitrarily complicated no-ops in the code.
-It's also why most code-bowling challenges fail to be popular/interesting. \$\endgroup\$ Sep 14, 2015 at 7:32
+It's also why most code-bowling challenges fail to be popular/interesting. \$\endgroup\$ Commented Sep 14, 2015 at 7:32

 • \$\begingroup\$ Well, I thought about making it a "most votes win" challenge, but I guess that would be unfair for less known users.
 I don't know what could be done with what you are pointing out. \$\endgroup\$